Enhancing the statistical evaluation of earthquake forecasts -- An application to Italy: Introduction

 Owing to the physical complexity of earthquake occurrence and our lack of knowledge, earthquake forecasts are unavoidably probabilistic, meaning they provide the full or parts of the predictive distribution of future seismicity.
 To be of scientific and practical use, the earthquake forecasting enterprise must be intimately linked to a solid testing phase, which allows seismologists to evaluate the reliability and predictive performance of the forecasts and give them the necessary credibility they need for societal purposes.
 Enhancing the testing phase of earthquake forecasts is the main motivation of this paper.

 Presently, several flavors of physics-based \citep[e.g.,][]{cattania_forecasting_2018, mancini_improving_2019, sharma_is_2020, dahm_coulomb_2022} or statistical \citep[e.g.,][]{Gerstetal2005, Falconeetal2010, LombMarz2010, Woessneretal2010, bayliss_datadriven_2020} models exist that issue such forecasts.
 To date, the most common methods to evaluate the resulting model output are set by the \textit{Collaboratory for the Study of Earthquake Predictability}~(CSEP) and rely on standardized prospective tests.
 Prospective tests only use data gathered after the model was submitted to an experiment.
 CSEP is a continuously evolving enterprise, both in the format of the forecasts and in the set of tests.
-To preserve transparency and replicability, CSEP maintains the original models' forecasts and related data to allow any scientist to re-run the experiment with, for example, an updated set of tests.
+To preserve transparency and reproducibility, CSEP maintains the original models' forecasts and related data to allow any scientist to re-run the experiment with, e.g., an updated set of tests.
 A key part of the CSEP testing strategy is an approach that can be broadly termed \textit{earthquake likelihood model testing}\/ \citep{KaganJack1995, Schoretal2007}.
 In its original format, it partitions the testing region into grid cells and assigns a \textit{log likelihood}\/ to each forecast, which comprises Poisson log likelihoods for observed counts of earthquakes.
 Although similar in form, the approach differs in crucial aspects from widely used statistical out-of-sample forecast evaluation methods developed for count data in other scientific fields \citep{czado2009, kolassa2016}.
-More importantly, the log likelihood-based tests lack a formal mathematical theory.